Economic Opportunities Program

 Now in its second year of operation, IBM’s P-TECH, connects high school, college and the world of work through deep, meaningful school and company partnerships.
 Students receive a grade 9-14 education and graduate with a high school diploma, an associate in applied science degree in Computer Information Systems or Electromechanical Engineering Technology, and are first in line for consideration for jobs at IBM.
 This initiative has already expanded to Chicago and recently plans were announced to launch the initiative in upstate New York.
 Read more »

 In partnership with Tyler Junior College and Tyler Economic Development Council, Luminant, the largest electric generator in Texas, launched Luminant Academy in 2006.
 The 24,000-square-foot facility provides technical, lean manufacturing and leadership training for students and employees.
 The academy also offers a best-in-class career development program: Luminant Power Track.
-Now entering its third year, this innovative program offers high school graduates the chance to earn a full scholarship toward a two-year associate degree in power plant technology at Tyler Junior College or a two-year associate degree in electrical technology, mechanical technology or instrumentation and control at Texas State Technical College in Waco.
+This innovative program offers high school graduates the chance to earn a full scholarship toward a two-year associate degree in power plant technology at Tyler Junior College or a two-year associate degree in electrical technology, mechanical technology or instrumentation and control at Texas State Technical College in Waco.
 Students may also choose to study electrical technology at Panola College in Carthage, Texas.
-Read more »
+Read more»

 McDonald’s has made a commitment to Skills for America’s Future to expand English Under the Arches™, an English language learning program for McDonald’s managers, which provides up to 250 hours of structured class time.
 Individual franchise owners, known at McDonald’s as “Owner/Operators,” select high potential managers to participate in the program, pay their tuition and provide paid work time for the employees to attend classes while at work.
 In this unique delivery model a portion of the classes are conducted in real time, virtually, three hours per week.
 A contextualized curriculum accelerates proficiency gains and a unique delivery model encourages high attendance and graduation rates.
 Read more »

 In the beginning of 2009, Multivision, Inc. saw a massive and growing demand for IT professionals, specifically software developers with advanced skills.
 But still there was a huge skill gap within the available workforce for the skills the company needed.
 Multivision addressed this skill gap issue by starting an in-house Workforce Development Program (WDP) to develop the skills required to do the jobs for its projects, together with Northern Virginia Community College and other educational institutions.
-Over the past five years, the WFD program has trained over 500 participants, with a 90%+ completion and placement rate.
-Read more »
+Over the past five years, the WFD program has trained over 500 participants, with a more than 90 percent completion and placement rate.

 In 2009, a team of IT professionals from all industry and educational leaders in Northeast Ohio came together to form the RITE Board.
-The RITE Board seeks to increase the number of students in their 12 county area who are prepared and hired to meet the IT needs of employers in the region.
+The RITE Board seeks to increase the number of students in their 12-county area who are prepared and hired to meet the IT needs of employers in the region.
 The group provides training, career awareness and guidance, internships and outreach and student support.
-Read more »

-Launched in 1998, Metropolitan College is a collaboration between UPS, the Commonwealth of Kentucky, the City of Louisville, Jefferson Community and Technical College, and the University of Louisville.
-Serving 2,000-2,300 participants a year, this program provides UPS employees, who work in the overnight air operation, with resident tuition, book reimbursement,and; academic bonuses in addition to their salary and benefits.
-Read more »
+Launched in 1998, Metropolitan College is collaboration between UPS, the Commonwealth of Kentucky, the City of Louisville, Jefferson Community and Technical College, and the University of Louisville.
+Serving 2,000-2,300 participants a year, this program provides UPS employees, who work in the overnight air operation, with resident tuition, book reimbursement, and; academic bonuses in addition to their salary and benefits.